- Jason Karp

 As the team improves, the fan and student support should also improve and make the MSU home court more feared by opposing teams.

 Bozeman has excellent airline access for a town of its size.
 The Bozeman-Yellowstone International Airport is about 10 miles from campus and has daily direct flights from Salt Lake City, Denver, Seattle, and Minneapolis.
 Public transportation is limited, so if you're flying in it is best to rent a car, which will also allow you to explore the scenic and historic areas around Bozeman.

 The Brick Breeden Fieldhouse is easy to find.
 The big dome is visible for miles around.
-The most direct route is South11th Avenue via West Main Street.
+The most direct route is South 11th Avenue via West Main Street.
 All parking is free, and usually plentiful with lots on the north and south sides of the arena.
-The north lot, adjacent to Shroyer Gym and the Brick Breeden Fieldhouse fills up first, but there is more parking available across 11th Avenue nearer to the high rise dorms.
-The larger south entrance is adjacent to a paved lot reserved for boosters and a large gravel lot just beyond.
-The route from the gravel lot to the south entrance gets very slick and muddy if temperatures are above freezing so don't park there if you don't want dirty shoes.
+The north lot, adjacent to Shroyer Gym and the building fills up first, but there is more parking available across 11th Avenue nearer to the high rise dorms.
+The larger south entrance is adjacent to a large parking lots.
+The spaces near the arena are reserved for boosters, but the recently paved spaces beyond are a huge improvement.

 There is a row of handicapped parking spaces near both the north and south entrances, but with basketball games attracting an older crowd these days, the spaces fill up fast so get there early if you need one.

-There are plenty of restrooms in the Brick Breeden Fieldhouse that are kept clean and functional.
-The closest restrooms to the seating areas are underneath the upper level permanent seating.
+There are plenty of restrooms in the facility that are kept clean and functional.
+The closest restrooms to the seating areas are underneath the upper level of permanent seating.

 A few more items that help make a trip to the Brick worthwhile:

 The Bobcat pep band has grown by leaps and bounds in recent years and greatly enhances the entire experience of attending a Bobcat basketball game.